-Despite national HIV incidence in eSwatini dropped by almost half since 2011, the country has the highest HIV prevalence in the world, with 27.2 percent of their adult population living with HIV.
-Women are disproportionately affected by the epidemic; 31 percent of all women are living with HIV, compared to 20 percent of men.
+Despite national HIV incidence in eSwatini dropped by almost half since 2011, the country has the highest HIV prevalence in the world, with 27.2% of their adult population living with HIV.
+Women are disproportionately affected by the epidemic; 31% of all women are living with HIV, compared to 20% of men.
 This situation has negative impact on the country’s socio-economical fabric.
-63 percent of Swazis live below the national poverty line.
+About 63% of Swazis live below the national poverty line.
 Women in rural areas governed by customary law are especially vulnerable to discrimination and harmful practices.
 The Swazi government has yet to enact the Sexual Offences and Domestic Violence Bill developed in 2009 to protect women’s rights.

 Gone Rural boMake, the not-for-profit arm of Gone Rural, was established in 2006 to assist artisans and members of Gone Rural.
 Committed to sustainable social responsibility and Fair Trade principles, Gone Rural has successfully created a business model that empowers rural women by providing them with income and professional skills.
 Gone Rural provides a regular source of income generation to almost 800 women and Gone Rural boMake complements this by implementing social programs benefitting these women and their communities.
 Gone Rural boMake positively impacts the lives of more than 6,000 people through education, health and social programs.
 Crossroads and Gone Rural and Gone Rural boMake work on women’s economic empowerment.